gurjeetbains/optimationrepo/readme.md

 * Opening tags that have no corresponding closing tag.
 In this case the whole message should be rejected.
-* Missing <total>.
-In this case the whole message should be rejected.
+* Missing total tag In this case the whole message should be rejected.
-* Missing <cost_centre>.
-In this case the ‘cost centre’ field in the output should be defaulted to ‘UNKNOWN’.
+* Missing cost_centre tag In this case the ‘cost centre’ field in the output should be defaulted to ‘UNKNOWN’.